Knut Magne Valle

 Knut Magne Valle (born 5 August 1974 in Gjerstad) is a Norwegian heavy metal guitarist, songwriter, composer, recording studio owner, record producer and music arranger.
-Valle is best known as an Arcturus and Ulver (1998) band member.
+Valle is best known as an Arcturus and Ulver (1998) band member, And since 2024 is touring with The Kovenant.

 Musical career

 Valle lives in Gjerstad, Aust-Agder.
 In 1990 he started Gjerstad Rock club.
 He went on Vefsn Folkehøyskole studying music with specialization in sound engineering in 1992.
 In 1996/1997 he studied at the Music Instrument Academy (MIA) in Moss.
 He has been a music teacher in Sunde Junior for 3 years, and is now guitar teacher at the Guitar Academy.

 He runs Prestfoss Crusher sound and music studio, and organizes an annual festival Molla.
 He has produced music for over 50 different bands, at home and abroad.
 He also makes his own guitars.
 He previously ran Jester Records recording studio in Oslo, with bands as Mayhem, Arcturus and Ulver as customer list.